 Donkey Tack and Training Equipment

-In order to train, the donkey must first trust you.
+But remember: In order to train, the donkey must first trust you.

 I don’t even have any fancy stuff here.
 Just basics.
 Halters, leads, brushes, and other grooming stuff, some farrier tools (not really good ones but I’ll be buying better ones soon because these aren’t strong enough to trim the big girl’s hooves and too big for my hands)